-Courses from any division that meet the criteria developed by the Committee on Instruction can satisfy the college's information competency graduation requirement.
+Courses from any division that meet the criteria developed by the Curriculum Committee can satisfy the college's information competency graduation requirement.
 Courses that satisfy the requirement are listed on the Information Competency website.
-Faculty that are interested in modifying an existing course or creating a new course that can satisfy the requirement should contact their division's representative on the Committee on Instruction.
+Faculty that are interested in modifying an existing course or creating a new course that can satisfy the requirement should contact their division's representative on the Curriculum Committee.